MeltwaterArchive/mlabs-aws/README.md

 ## Description

-Implements typical use cases of the AWS SDK.
+Implements typical use cases of the AWS SDK for JavaScript.

 All methods are wrapped with proper logging and error handling.

 - Create or register a queue
   in the Awilix dependency tree with automatic creation of sub-dependencies.

+[AWS SDK for JavaScript]: https://github.com/aws/aws-sdk-js

 ## Installation